tanraya/playmo/README.md

     $ bundle

-After gems installed, we need to install playmo-rails files to our application
+After installing the files we need to generate playmo files in our application

     $ rails g playmo:install